-Where TCAS is relied upon to prevent mid-air collisions, an aircraft that does not have the equipment installed (or TCAS to that aircraft and may not pass over, under, or ahead of 45 is broken or has been deliberately turned off) is a hazard to itself and other aircraft in the vicinity.
+tained by each person operating an aircraft so as to see 45 Where TCAS is relied upon to prevent mid-air collisions, an aircraft that does not have the equipment installed (or TCAS is broken or has been deliberately turned off) is a hazard to itself and other aircraft in the vicinity.

-The system by which an aircraft periodically transmits its identification, location, altitude, and heading is taught by U.S. Pat.
+The system by which an aircraft periodically transmits its Right-of-Way Rules: Water Operations 14 CFR §91.115(a) 50 identification, location, altitude, and heading is taught by U.S. Pat.
 No. 5,153,836 Universal dynamic navigation, surveillance, emergency location, and collision avoidance system and method issued Oct.
 10, 1992 to Fraughton et al. [IDS Cite 5] and was materially adopted by the FAA as Automatic Dependent Surveillance-Broadcast (ADS-B).
-According to the article Gulf of Mexico Helo Ops Ready for ADS-B in [IDS Cite 6]:
+According to the article Gulf of Mexico Helo Ops Ready for ADS-B in Aviation Week & Space Technology (Feb.
+26, 2007, page 56) [IDS Cite 6]: